sethmorton/strand-sdk/docs/tutorial/quick_start.md

-# Quick Start
+# Quick Start (Surfaces)

-This walkthrough shows the smallest possible optimization loop using the current experimental API surface.
+This walkthrough shows the smallest optimization loop with the new engine surfaces.
+Implementations are landing next; consider this your API preview.

 ## Installation

-Install from source so you stay on the latest pre-alpha commits:

 ```bash
 git clone https://github.com/sethmorton/strand-sdk.git